Text size

 After having their calves, the whales, humpbacks in particular, return to Geographe Bay near Dunsborough to rest and nurse their young.

 One of the best places to spot whales near Dunsborough is at Canal Rocks.
-There are plenty of great vantage points within the rocks, including the centrally located Rotary Lookout, so you’ll be able to easily spot spouts, blows and flipping tail flukes in the water at the optimal times of year.
+There are plenty of great vantage points, including the centrally located Rotary Lookout, so you’ll be able to easily spot spouts, blows and flipping tail flukes in the water at the optimal times of year.

-If you’d prefer a higher whale watching vantage point, head to the Cape Naturaliste Lighthouse’s brand new viewing deck to enjoy sweeping views of whales in the ocean around Geographe Bay – where you’ll often spot mother whales nursing their young before the journey south.
+If you’d prefer a higher whale watching vantage point, head to the Cape Naturaliste Lighthouse’s viewing deck to enjoy sweeping views of whales in the ocean around Geographe Bay – where you’ll often spot mothers nursing their young before the journey south.

 7. Margaret River

-Margaret River is most well known for its world-class wineries and surf breaks, but it’s also a fantastic place to go whale watching.
-Nestled between Augusta and Dunsborough, Margaret River is the perfect spot to view whales that are travelling between the two towns on their annual migration.
+Margaret River is most well-known for its world-class wineries and surf breaks, but it’s also a fantastic place to go whale watching.
+Nestled between Augusta and Dunsborough, Margaret River offers more great vantage points from which to view the whales on their annual migration.

-Hamelin Bay is one of the best places near Margaret River to spot whales and a great vantage point for the bay is at the Boranup Lookout within the Boranup Karri Forest.
-Remember to pack your binoculars for this lookout, or if you’d rather get a little closer, head straight to Hamelin Bay Beach, which offers plenty of coastal walk trails and lookouts.
+South of Margaret River, a great vantage point is at Boranup Lookout within the Boranup Karri Forest.
+Remember to pack your binoculars for this lookout, or if you’d like to get a little closer, head to Hamelin Bay beach, which offers plenty of coastal walk trails and lookouts.

 8. Augusta

 Augusta's Flinders Bay is one of few places in the world where you can witness southern right and humpback whales interact as they court, mate, play and give birth to their young.
-As they migrate north near Cape Leeuwin, the Cape Leeuwin Lighthouse is one of the best vantage points, plus, its viewing deck is fitted with binoculars that are free and easy to use.
+As they migrate north near Cape Leeuwin, the Cape Leeuwin Lighthouse is one of the best vantage points, plus, its viewing deck is fitted with binoculars.

-If you’re looking to get a little closer to the whales, the Augusta Boat Harbour is home to a handful of different whale watching tour operators, with tours running a few times per day out on Augusta’s temperate waters.
+If you’re looking to get a little closer to the whales, the Augusta Boat Harbour is home to a handful of different whale watching tour operators, with tours running regularly during the season.

 9. Albany